nicolasyounes/engn3903/1_Getting_started-NCI.md

 ## What is the NCI?

 The [NCI](https://nci.org.au/) is Australia's pre-eminent, publicly-owned supercomputing facility located at Australia's National University.
 In this course, we will use the NCI to conduct all of our analysis.
 Along with computing infrastructure, the NCI also hosts a large number of Earth Observation datasets.
-While in this course we will focus on using Google Earth Engine datasets (streamed over the web), the NCI contains many of the same datasets.
+While in this course we will focus on using Google Earth Engine datasets (streamed over the web), the NCI contains many of the same datasets, albeit in different formats.

 ## Why use the NCI?